AplaProject/apla-docs-en/source/topics/daemons.rst

 Each block is confirmed in this way:

-- Confirmation daemon sends a request to all full nodes.
+- Confirmations daemon sends a request to all full nodes.
 This request contrains the ID of the block that is being confirmed.

 - All full nodes respond with a hash of this block.